abilandz/Bash_Starterkit/Tutorial.md

 In general, each file or directory in **Linux** has 3 kind of timestamps:

-- **Access** --- the last time the file was read **Modify** --- the last time the file was modified (content has been modified) **Change** --- the last time meta data of the file was changed (e.g. permissions)
+- **Access** --- the last time the file was read **Modify** --- the last time the file was modified (i.e. the file content has been modified) **Change** --- the last time meta data of the file was changed (e.g. permissions)

 These 3 timestamps are not an overkill, in fact they enable a lot of very powerful features when searching for specific files or directories in the file system.
-For instance, by using them, it is possible to list names of all files modified within last day, to delete all files which were not accessed for more than 1 year, etc. (more on this later).
+For instance, by using them, it is possible to list names of all files modified within last day, to delete all files which were not accessed for more than 1 year, etc.

 In addition, each file or directory in Linux has 3 levels of ownership: